 Special Education in Irish secondary schools

 This article is an introduction to special education in Irish secondary schools.
-The past then years have witnessed a sea change in special education provision in Ireland.
+The past ten years have witnessed a change in special education provision in Ireland.
 The Department of Education and Science has issued numerous directives and guidelines in relation to policy, provision, structure and supports.
-Since 1998 there have been ten pieces of legislation passed through the Dail that relate, one way or another to children and special education needs.
+Since 1998, there have been ten pieces of legislation passed through the Dail that relate in one way or another to children and special education needs.

 The National Council for Special Education (NCSE) has been established along with the Special Education Support Service (SESS).
 Both these organisations oversee and coordinate all special education initiatives nationwide.
 Ireland’s primary schools have pioneered these new directives.
 Special education provision at primary level is developing at a rapid pace and great strides are being made.
 The next horizon for improvement is secondary school.